andrewjkim745/Twitch-Store/README.md

 deployed at: https://twitchstore.netlify.app/

-1. Will pull from twitch api and list top twitch games and twitch metrics
+1. Will pull from twitch api and list top twitch games
-2. Idea is Users can see twitch metrics, and clips and redirect to the game website or to buy the game
+2. Will be functional as an ecommerce store